-US retail sales jumps 5.3%, thanks to $600 stimulus checks
+US Retail Sales Jumps 5.3%, Thanks to $600 Stimulus Checks

 How long spending will continue without more stimulus checks remains to be seen.

-Retail sales slumped in the last three months of 2020, as stimulus money dried up, job growth was nonexistent and a surge in virus cases kept people away from stores during the critical holiday shopping season.
-In fact, the Commerce Department said Wednesday that December's drop was actually larger than it first reported, revised to be down 1% instead of a 0.7% drop.
+Retail sales slumped in the last three months of 2020 as stimulus money dried up, job growth was nonexistent and a surge in virus cases kept people away from stores during the critical holiday shopping season.
+In fact, the Commerce Department said Wednesday that December’s drop was actually larger than it first reported, revised to be down 1% instead of a decrease of 0.7%.

+But economists expects stronger economic growth in the second half of this year as vaccines are more widely distributed and Americans are less fearful of catching the virus.

-Besides strong sales at furniture and appliance stores, sales jumped an eye-popping 23.5% at department stores after slumping 3% in the last year.
+Besides strong sales at furniture and appliance stores in January, sales jumped an eye-popping 23.5% at department stores after slumping 3% in the last year.
 Online sales soared 11% and spending at restaurants, which have been hard hit by coronavirus restrictions, rose 6.9% last month.

 “American shoppers blew the doors off retailers in January,” said Sal Guatieri, an economist at BMO Capital Markets, in a note to investors.
 “Many households treated themselves after a less-than-merry holiday season.”